A Fenchel-Moreau-Rockafellar type theorem on the Kantorovich-Wasserstein space with Applications in Partially Observable Markov Decision Processes: POMDPs

-After this reduction to MDP, it is well known that under proper assumptions (see, e.g., \cite[Chapter 4]{hernandez1989adaptive} and \cite{feinberg2016partially}), the optimal $\phi^*$ for the infinite-stage case satisfy the following \emph{optimality equation}:
+After the reduction to a MDP, it is well known that under proper assumptions (see, e.g., \cite[Chapter 4]{hernandez1989adaptive} and \cite{feinberg2016partially}), the optimal $\phi^*$ for the infinite-stage case satisfy the following \emph{optimality equation}:

-where $\mathcal T$ is an operator on the space of functions on probability measures in $\mathscr P$.
-We will show in Section \ref{sec:optimal} that under general assumptions allowing reward functions unbounded below and above, the existence of a solution of the above equation is guaranteed, as well as the existence of an optimal deterministic policy.
+where $\mathcal T$ is an operator on the space of Borel measurable functions on $\mathscr P(\mathsf X)$.
+We will show in Section \ref{sec:optimal}, that under general assumptions, the existence of a solution of the above equation is guaranteed, as well as the existence of an optimal deterministic policy.
+The value iteration algorithm gives a sequence that converges to the value function.